grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Captain Percy, this kid says he has a message for you."

-The kid didn't say anything but handed Percy a scrap of paper and then stood to one side looking at the floor.
+The kid didn't say anything but handed Percy a scrap of paper and then stood to one side looking at the deck.

 Percy unfolded the paper.
 Written in a slightly wavery hand with printed capital letters said: IT'S TIME TO LEAVE.